amolenk/docs/docs/architecture/dapr-for-net-developers/ch4-getting-started.md

 ## Building a multi-container Dapr application

 In the first example, you created a simple .NET console application that ran side-by-side with a Dapr sidecar.
 Modern distributed applications, however, often consist of many moving parts.
-They can contain multiple independent microservices running simultaneously.
+They can simultaneously run independent microservices.
 These modern applications are typically containerized and require container orchestration tools such as Docker Compose or Kubernetes.

 In the next example, you'll create a multi-container application.
 You'll also use the Dapr Service Invocation building block to communicate between services.
 The solution will consist of a front-end web application that retrieves weather forecasts from a back-end web API.
 The front-end and back-end will each run in a Docker container.
 You'll use Docker Compose to run the container locally and enable debugging capabilities.